pauloday/wm/README.md

 [TOC]

+## Interface

+The window manager is tiling (see [bspwm's](https://github.com/baskerville/bspwm) scheme).
+Desktops are referenced by number.
+Initially, there is one unnamed desktop.
+New desktops are added by switching to a desktop that doesn't exist, unless the last last desktop is empty and unnamed.
+For example, if there is one desktop called "1/", and it contains no windows, the only way to create a new desktop is by adding a window (example <code>super + enter</code> to create a terminal).
+After that, a empty unnamed desktop can be added with <code>super + 2</code>

 ## Inspiration

 The idea behind the window manager is to compliment and enhance using a computer as a classic unix machine.
 I made it with the goal of being a simple window manager that has minimal  requirements and a minimal interface.
 Therefore I built it with a handful of programs and some bash scripts.
 This keeps the project focused - the goal is to provide powerful glue for powerful programs, and that is exactly what bash is.
 I also want a interface that can be customized to a degree that it is easy to use for generic browsing and quick work, but powerful enough to be useful for more in depth tasks.